Everything You Need to Know About Flying Allegiant Air in 2020

 Another big difference between most major carriers and Allegiant Air is that, with the latter, you will need to pay to travel with a carry-on item.
 That said they do allow you to travel with a “personal item” — such as a backpack, purse, or (my personal favorite) a messenger bag — as long as you stow it under your seat.
 In other words, if you want to be able to store your item in the overhead, you’ll need to pay up.
 Naturally, there are also fees in place for checked luggage as well.

 The bag fees that Allegiant charges can also vary based on a number of factors.
-For one they advise that rates are far lower when you pay your luggage fees in advance, rather than wait until you’re at the airport.
+They advise that rates are far lower when you pay your luggage fees in advance, rather than wait until you’re at the airport.
 These fees can also depend on where you’re flying to.
-In my test case, a carry-on would cost $18 each way, while each item of checked luggage would add $25 to the fare.
-Apparently, each of these fees would go up to $100 if done at the airport.
+In my most recent test case (to Vegas), a carry-on would cost $25 each way, while each item of checked luggage would add $30 each way to the fare.
+Apparently, each of these fees would go up to more than $100 if done at the airport.

 Speaking of luggage, perhaps the most stressful part of flying for me is worrying about finding overhead bin space.
 Heck, I presume that’s a large part of the reason why frequent travelers pine for elite status and the right to board the plane early.
 With Allegiant, such status can be purchased for just a few dollars.
-In my case, I was able to purchase priority access boarding — which gets you on the plane after the typical pre-board — for $6.49 each way.
+In my case, I was most recently able to purchase priority access boarding — which gets you on the plane after the typical pre-board — for $8.99 each way.
+Notably that’s up from the $6.49 I paid on that first flight to Florida.

 Selecting a boarding pass option